mooniak/fontpackage-standard/README.md

 _Goals_
 - Develop a standard for font project repositories treating font project as a ‘font package’ (like-a-npm-package)
-- Develop an universal manifest file for the font package, providing metadata for direct distribution from the repository and consumption by conforming package managers or sync clients (primarily Type.World)
+- Develop an universal manifest file standard for the font package, providing metadata for direct distribution from the repository and consumption by conforming package managers or sync clients (primarily Type.World)
 - Provide tooling and workflows to easily build other kinds of packages from repository (ie; npm, Appstream specification)
 - Optionally use the same manifest file to include build and testing configurations